 Los Angeles’ LAX airport warns that officers have no jurisdiction to arrest people with a legal amount of cannabis, but they can still find themselves in trouble with federal law, the jurisdiction which governs parts of the airport.

 In Las Vegas, instead of turning a blind eye or punishing travellers, airport authorities installed amnesty boxes.
 If a person is caught with cannabis, they are directed by police to dispose of the plant as they would a liquid that is too large for travel.

-Despite the new approaches to cannabis, U.S. travellers need to understand that cannabis remains federally illegal.
+Despite the new approaches to cannabis, US travelers need to understand that cannabis remains federally illegal.
 Like LAX mentioned, parts of airports fall under federal jurisdiction.

 The issue can become a bit more confusing with CBD, despite its somewhat legal status on the federal level.
 Currently, airport security doesn’t have the means to determine if CBD is derived from hemp or marijuana, the former being legal nation-wide.
 To avoid any resulting confusion and legal trouble, travelers who need CBD may want to leave the oil, and especially flower, at home.
 Edibles or isolates may draw less attention.

 Take a similar approach to paraphernalia as well.
-While travelling with bowls and pipes is legal in the U.S., it is advised that you use discretion.
+While traveling with bowls and pipes is legal in the US, it is advised that you use discretion.
 Make sure your pipes and other devices are free of any visible cannabis, residue, and smells.
 Any lingering cannabis aromas can set security off, leading to possible delays, detention, or worse.

 While the default answer is that travelling with cannabis is illegal and risky, That isn’t actually the hard and fast rule everywhere.
 It is best to assume that you can’t travel with cannabis, but if you understand the process with certain countries, you might be able to fly with your supply.